Many visitors find it an exotic and new cultural experience

 - under Sai Baba's long-term

-influence - gradually much more religiously fundamentalist (and are all too often moralistic despite Sai's advice not to criticise others) In
+influence - gradually much more religiously fundamentalist (and are all too often moralistic despite Sai's advice not to criticize others) In

 his discourses he constantly propounds moral